-8 For the annual change 2023 and 2022, the remuneration of all leadership colleagues for respective years of 2023 and 2022 has been considered.
-The leadership team consisted of 34 managers in 2023 and 30 managers (which is different for calculating the annual change 2022 and 2021, see footnote 9) in 2022 respectively, each with a significant area of responsibility at Nagarro.
+9For the annual change 2023 and 2022, the remuneration of all leadership colleagues for respective years of 2023 and 2022 has been considered.
+The leadership team consisted of 34 managers in 2023 and 30 managers (which is different for calculating the annual change 2022 and 2021, see footnote 10) in 2022 respectively, each with a significant area of responsibility at Nagarro.
 The increase in average remuneration is negative due to the foreign currency impact on the remuneration because the increase in local currency has been offset by a stronger EUR compared to currency in which remuneration is paid.

-10 For the annual change 2021 and 2020, the colleagues from ATCS were not included in the overview as they were only affiliated with the Group for two months in 2021.
-The leadership team consisted of 73 managers (excluding ATCS) in 2021 and 59 managers in 2020 respectively, each with a significant area of responsibility at Nagarro.
+10 For the annual change 2022 and 2021, the colleagues from ATCS in both years of 2022 and 2021 are included.
+The leadership team consisted of 84 managers in 2022 and 77 managers (including ATCS) in 2021 respectively, each with a significant area of responsibility at Nagarro.